pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 ### Algorithm

+__Copy file__

 #### Input

-- `string` - source filename
+- Source filename to copy from
-- `string` - destination filename
+- Source filename to copy to

 #### Output

 - None

-1. START
-2. Initialize:
-    - `FILE *source`
-    - `FILE *target`
-    - `char filename[100]`
-3. Print message: "This program counts the number of lines in a file."
-4. Input source filename.
+#### Steps

-5. Open the source file in read mode.
+1. Open the source file for reading
-6. If the source file does not exist, print an error message and exit.
+    - If the file does not exist, print an error and exit
-7. Input destination filename.
-8. Open the destination file in write mode.
+2. Open the target file for writing
-9. Initialize `int c`.
-10. While the end of the source file is not reached:
+3. While not end of file:
-    - Read a character from the source file.
+    1. Read a character from the source file
-    - Write the character to the destination file.
+    2. Write the character to the target file
-11. Close the source file.
-12. Close the destination file.
-13. END
+4. Close both files

 ### Code